 REGAL BLUE TANG

-The sohal surgeonfish or sohal tang, is a striking blue and white horizontal striped fish.
+The Sohal Surgeonfish or Sohal Tang, is a striking blue and white horizontal striped fish.
 Like other tangs, the sohal tang is compressed laterally, making it extremely maneuverable and fast along the reef.
-It has a horizontal, blade-like spine along the base of the tail on both sides, which folds into the fish, pointing anteriorly towards the head.
+It has a horizontal blade-like spine along the base of the tail on both sides, which folds into the fish, pointing anteriorly towards the head.
 During defense and aggression, tangs flick the spine at other fish or intruders, causing physical harm.
-The surgeonfish are named for this scalpel-like spine.
+The surgeonfish is named for this scalpel-like spine.

-Some butterflyfishes have large prominent false eyespots on their tails that act to confuse other fish.
+Some Butterflyfish have large prominent false eyespots on their tail that act to confuse other fish.